 |---|---|

-| Hammocks | Woven beds that are traditionally tied between two tree trunks to provide a swaying place to rest. |
+| Hammocks | Suspended beds typically tied between two trunks that provide a relaxing swinging motion. |

-| Tarzan | The fictional "Lord of the Jungle" whose signature move is swinging through the trees on long vines. |
+| Tarzan | The legendary "King of the Jungle" whose most famous mode of transportation is swinging on vines. |